eluckie/ParksApi.Solution/README.md

 #### By E. Luckie ☀️

 #### This web API acts as a collection of National and State Parks.
-You can GET the full list of parks saved in the database, as well as add a park, update a park, or delete a park from the database.
+Users can `GET` the full list of parks saved in the database, as well as add a park, update a park, or delete a park from the database. `GET` requests for a non-specific park also returns the Total Park Count and is paginated.

 ## Technologies Used